 Colorectal cancer is the 2nd-leading cause of cancer-related deaths.
 Although it is preventable in more than 90 percent of cases in which polyps are detected early, an estimated 80 to 85 percent of people avoid colon cancer screening, attributable partly to the discomfort of conventional optical colonoscopy.
-Unlike optical colonoscopy, virtual colonoscopy requires no sedation because it is minimally invasive.
-This allows patients to resume their normal daily activities almost immediately after then exam.
+Unlike (traditional) optical colonoscopy, virtual colonoscopy requires no sedation because it is minimally invasive.
+This allows patients to resume their normal daily activities almost immediately after the exam.

-Virtual colonoscopy eliminates the risk of colon perforation while enabling enhanced detection of polyps as small as 3 mm in diameter.
 While conventional colonoscopy takes two hours or more to perform, virtual colonoscopy can be completed within half an hour and is a far more comfortable procedure.

 The test requires the insertion of a small rectal tube, through which carbon dioxide is gently pumped to expand the folds of the colon.
 The process is not painful, but may cause the feeling of fullness and mild cramping, as if you need to pass gas.